-At George Funeral Home & Cremation Center, we have provided customizable memorial services for many years.
+At George Funeral Home & Cremation Center, we have provided customizable memorial services for over 100 years.
 Personalized service options allow you to honor your loved ones in a way that is both meaningful and healing.
 We hope to provide support and caring while delivering memorial services that celebrate life and help families find the peace they deserve.

 If you’re seeking an honorable celebration of life in Aiken and the surrounding areas, we invite you to learn more about where we came from and the dedicated people behind our work.